What does a Imaging Clerk do?

 Imaging Clerk Job Description Sample

-The Imaging Clerk is responsible for managing and processing medical imaging records, ensuring accuracy and confidentiality in all tasks.
-This role involves handling a variety of imaging modalities, including X-rays, MRIs, CT scans, and ultrasounds, and requires strong attention to detail and organizational skills.
+The Imaging Clerk is responsible for managing and processing medical imaging records, ensuring accuracy and confidentiality.
+This role involves handling a variety of imaging modalities, including X-rays, MRIs, CT scans, and ultrasounds, and coordinating with healthcare professionals to facilitate timely access to imaging data.

 Responsibilities:

-- Receive, sort, and process incoming imaging requests and documents.
+- Receive and process incoming imaging requests from healthcare providers.

 Qualifications